skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ### What You’ll Learn

-- How to create a tidymodels workflow that bundles pre-processing, modeling, and post-processing steps.
+- How to create a tidymodels workflow that bundles pre-processing and modeling steps.
 - How to transform that workflow into Snowflake SQL with orbital.
 - How to run model predictions on Snowflake using orbital.
 - How to create Snowflake views to store and share model predictions.